 In the 1960s America’s sexual revolution marked the shift in public awareness and acceptance for sexual and romantic relationships outside of the then traditional, heterosexual relationships.
-Each year during LGBT History Month — which was created in 1994 by Rodney Wilson, a Missouri high school teacher — we celebrate the spectrum of sexuality and reflect on historical moments and people within the LGBTQ+ community.
+Each year during Pride Month — which was initially inspired by the 1969 Stonewall Uprising and works to achieve equal justice and opportunity for LGBTQ+ Americans — we reflect on and celebrate the spectrum of sexuality.

-“Sexuality has evolved in recent American history as a thirst to understand and be represented correctly,” says Director of Women’s and Gender Studies Maria Santana.
+“Sexuality has evolved in recent American history as a thirst to understand and be represented correctly,” says Associate Professor Maria Santana, former director of UCF’s women’s and gender studies program.
 “The definition is really ours; we define who we are.
 We need to learn [LGBTQ] history so we can know where we are heading.
 It’s important to understand, not just tolerate, and understand to the humanity of all of us.”

-In this first video of UCF’s three-part series in celebration of LGBT History Month, Santana guides us through what sexuality is, its significance and the importance of recognizing LGBT history as American history.
+In this first video of UCF’s three-part series in celebration of Pride Month, Santana guides us through what sexuality is, its significance and the importance of recognizing LGBT history as American history.

 “Language doesn’t move as fast as culture so we’re still struggling with some terms.
 We’re still defining some of the issues [and identities related to] sexuality,” she says.
 “But I encourage you to love yourself, to love exactly who you are.”